- Are your choices extreme?

 Now I know processed foods usually have all the fiber stripped out and sugar and salt is added.
 Our bodies operate the best when we eat whole foods.
 Whole foods are foods found in their most natural state.

 Being healthy is all about eating natural food instead of factory food.
-For example, try frying a fish in some butter rather than sprinkling it with artificial seasoning that’s low fat.
+For example, try frying a fish in some butter and herbs, then squeezing on some lemon… rather than sprinkling it with artificial seasoning that’s low fat.
 Or put oil and vinegar on your salad instead of low-calorie, store-bought salad dressing that’s full of preservatives.
 And don’t be afraid of fat.
 Just make sure it’s from a natural source.

 Keep in mind, if you eat lots of processed foods don’t take extremes by suddenly eating all natural foods.
 Make small changes to what you’re already doing.
 Then you can get used to eating balanced meals made of whole foods.

 Losing weight is simply about being healthy